emerald-dao/emerald-academy-v2/src/lib/content/tutorials/capability-controllers/en/readme.md

 }
 ```

-The idea is that we have a `Greeting` resource.
+In each case, the idea is that we have a `Greeting` resource.
 We want the public to be able to read the `greeting` variable, but only the owner of the resource should be able to call the `changeGreeting` function.

 ## Old vs. New: Creating a Public Capability